 “The publication MAKES the Civil Rights Movement real and meaningful for my elementary school kids and “The Uncomfortable Truth” CONNECTS it all together in a powerful way for my middle school students and lays the foundation for a open conversation about civil rights today.” – Steve Hammerman, FL

-Help your students learn about civic engagement and responsibility with this exclusive curriculum package from Studies Weekly and the Joan Trumpauer Mulholland Foundation.
+Help your students learn about civic engagement and responsibility with this exclusive curriculum package from The Joan Trumpauer Mulholland Foundation and Studies Weekly.
 Your package includes:

 Standing for Freedom (30 copies) – This magazine format guide is 30 pages of the people and events that helped change American History.

-Standing for Freedom (1 copy – book format) – A soft copy book teacher addition.
+Standing for Freedom (1 copy – book format) – A soft copy book teacher edition.

 She Stood for Freedom (1 copy of each book) – The Amelia Bloomer Award nominated books about the life of Joan Trumpauer Mulholland and her journey through the Civil Rights Movement.

 An Ordinary Hero (1 copy) – The education version of the award-winning documentary about the life of Joan Trumpauer Mulholland and the Civil Rights Movement.

 The Uncomfortable Truth (online access) – The education version of the Emmy-winning documentary about the history of institutional racism in America provides a solid understanding and unique perspective on American History (suitable for teachers and students middle school age and up).

 History Matters Poster (online access) – The engaging mugshot that has come to symbolize the Freedom Rides and called one of the most famous in American History will certainly create a great conversation starter for the classroom.

 Interactive Map and Timeline – Expand the experience even further with exclusive interviews and artifacts found only on our map and timeline.
 Don’t just read about the Civil Rights Movement see where it took place and how the events are connected.